 - Growing shapes by addition of modular units

-lot of diversity we observe in nature stems from very simple processes, which use very simple and identical units.
+A lot of diversity we observe in nature stems from very simple processes, which use very simple and identical units.
 Snowflakes are each different, but they are built up by consecutive addition of tiny similar ice particles.
 Structures built by biological organisms commonly show similar characteristics.
-For example, different islands are built by very small coral polyps.
-Elaborated wasp nests are built up by wasps arranging similar hexagonal paper cells.
+For example, different islands are built by little very similar coral polyps and elaborated wasp nests are built up by hexagonal paper cells.
 Adding the same unit to an already existing structure can result in surprisingly diverse solutions.
 Geometrical constraints and simple additional rules may result in surprisingly regular and esthetic solutions (see Karsai, 1999).

-Consider n square (or triangular, or hexagonal) cells that attach sequentially to each other in a “random fashion”, i.e., with each possible position being occupied at each stage with equal probability.
+Consider n square (or triangular, or hexagonal) cells that attach sequentially to each other in a “random fashion”, i.e. with each possible position being occupied at each stage with equal probability.
 We then get a variant of what combinatorialists call “random lattice animals”, with extensions to higher dimensions being quite natural.
-Even counting the possible number of animals is an open problem.
+Even counting the possible number of animals is an open problem, with work of Zeilberger representing the most serious attempt towards a solution.
+However, the somewhat different animals we consider lend themselves to analysis using a variety of tools such as generating function methodology; isoperimetric methods; and polyomino theory.
 Among the results already obtained are connections between random animal growth and graph theory (chromatic number, domination number, diameter); upper and lower bounds on the number of animals; and recurrence relations.
-In this interdisciplinary project I am cooperating with mathematicians and computer scientists.
-This project is suitable for postdoc researcher and for graduate students.
-We want to address the following questions:
+In this project a theoretical biologist (Istvan Karsai) and mathematician (Anant Godbole) will cooperate with students (MS degree) to address the following questions:

 - What is the shape distribution of random lattice animals?

 - How does the shape depend on the geometry of the unit?